docker-library/commit-warehouse/README.md

 It is dedicated for building the [official images of Silverpeas 6](https://hub.docker.com/_/silverpeas/) in the [Docker Hub](https://hub.docker.com/).

-Be caution, Silverpeas 6 is currently in development and it is not production-ready.
-Silverpeas 6.0-SNAPSHOT is the development version of 6.0.

 ## Docker descriptor generation

 The `Dockerfile` used to build a Docker image of Silverpeas 6 is generated from the template